Johnny Gaddaar: Cast

-Tribute and reference
+Analysis

 Raghavan has described the film as a suspense caper where the audience knows right from the outset what transpires and who the likely culprit is.
 The opening credits dedicate the film to the Indian director Vijay Anand and writer James Hadley Chase.
 The film is a tribute to Vijay Anand's influence on the Hindi noir/thriller genre.
-It pays tribute to him in a scene in which Anand's film Johny Mera Naam is being watched by a character.
-At the lobby of a hotel room, the receptionist is seen watching Vijay Anand's film Johnny Mera Naam, starring Dev Anand.
-It is from the scene of that film that this one gets its title.
-When the female lead is introduced she is reading R.K.
-Narayan's The Guide, which was later made into a film directed by Vijay Anand, starring Dev Anand.
+It pays tribute to him in a scene in which, the receptionist is seen watching Vijay Anand's film Johnny Mera Naam, starring Dev Anand, at the lobby of a hotel room.